 In implementing this Plan, the Council aims to support local homelessness response systems to provide housing and services to everyone experiencing homelessness.
 This is the "north star" we will use to orient our work.
-Currently, according to HDIS data, for every five individuals who access homelessness services in California, only one is able to access permanent housing that year, leaving a gap of four people who continue to experience homelessness.
-Over the course of this Plan, calendar years 2025 through 2027, the Council aims to reduce that gap in half, so that for every five people served, three people are placed in housing during the year.
-While the goals outlined in this Plan are rooted in data, we recognize they do not capture the full scope and complexity of homelessness in California.
-These goals should be seen as an opportunity for the state to begin measuring its progress and to seek other information to help provide important nuance to this work.
+Currently, according to HDIS data, for every five individuals who access homeless services in California, only one is able to access permanent housing.
+In the span of this Plan, calendar years 2025 through 2027, the Council aims to reduce that gap by half, so that for every 100 people served, 60 people are placed in housing during the year.
+The following goals are intended to measure progress toward that north star.